Visa on Arrival Available

 Learn More: eVisa

 Travelers from certain countries can now apply for a visa online before their trip to Zimbabwe.
 The e-Visa application platform enables foreign nationals to apply for their Zimbabwe visa 100% online.
-This saves traveler’s time, and it can be obtained easily from anywhere in the world.
+This saves traveler’s time and it can be obtained easily from anywhere in the world.

 The e-Visa will be issued and paid for by the applicant online.
 Applicants will receive an e-mail confirming that their e-Visa application form was submitted successfully.
-We suggest you print out a copy of the document and keep it with your passport.
+We suggest that you print out a copy of the document and keep it with your passport.
 You will need to show this document upon boarding your flight and again at immigration upon entry in Zimbabwe.